EDIpack/EDIpack2.0/doc/edipack/02_main.rst

    :ed_solve: f/ed_main/ed_solve

-The module :f:mod:`ED_MAIN` contains the procedures that initializes, launch and finalize the **EDIpack2** solver for the quantum impurity problem.
+The module :f:mod:`ED_MAIN` contains the procedures that initializes, launch and finalize the **EDIpack** solver for the quantum impurity problem.